lukasz-madon/lukaszmadon.github.io/_posts/2020-07-31-Pizza-recipe.md

 1. tsp (4g) sugar
 1. Oregano

-a block of freshly grated low-moisture mozzarella some parmesan salami, basil, sausage - whatever you like to put on pizza
+A block of freshly grated low-moisture mozzarella, some parmesan, salami, basil, sausage - whatever you like to put on pizza